fattyageboy/berthcare/design-documentation/design-system/tokens/colors.md

 ## Semantic Colors

 These colors have one job: communicate status instantly.
-A nurse glancing at their phone while walking to the next visit should know everything in 0.3 seconds.
+A caregiver glancing at their phone while walking to the next visit should know everything in 0.3 seconds.

 ### Complete Green